The Neoliberal Governmental State: The Unaccountable and Clandestine Rogue Actor

 Poli-tricks and Media News Values

-Provide at least one real-life example of how the media distorts the truth and amplify public fears.
+Provide at least one real-life example of how the media distorts the truth and amplify public fears about race and cultural differences.

 Trial by the Media